thevaleriemack/ambo/README.md

 # Goals

-The three major goals of this project were
+The major goals of this project were
+1. Make the experience of lending and borrowing crypto as seamless and as easy as possible.
-1. Create a secure borrow/lending application for the Compound Finance protocol
+1. Create a secure application using the Compound Finance protocol.
-2. Do it quickly!
-(Within 7 days)
+1. Do it quickly!
+(Within 5 days)
-3. Design an easy to use front end web interface

-# Tools & Technologies
+# Primary Tools & Technologies

 ### Client:
 - [React.js v16.8.5](https://reactjs.org/)
 - Redux
+- Redux Persist
 - React Router

 ### API: